 The West Berlin Park Inn by Radisson, also only about a 10-minute U-Bahn ride into city center, cost $70.60 per night (including taxes and fees for an additional occupant).
 We were taken aback by an additional $10.50 charge per night for a second person, but we’ve heard this is fairly standard in many countries.

-Our eight-night stay at Club Carlson cost us $492.74 out of pocket.
+In total, our eight-night stay at Club Carlson cost us $492.74 out of pocket.
 Once you include the $250 we made in points, which were almost immediately deposited into our Club Carlson account after completing the eighth night, our total cost was $242.74.

 That's just $30.34 per night!

-Public Transportation Quick Links
+Berlin Public Transportation Quick Links

-Things are a bit more complicated when the stations, signs, and machines are in another language.
+Another reason we like to be prepared ahead of time is that things are a bit more complicated when the stations, signs, and machines are in another language.
 Yes, there’s usually a button to change the language, but that doesn’t always mean that everything on the screen or the payment machine is translated.
 Both Berlin and Budapest had language buttons to translate everything to English, however, the credit card machines gave instructions in the local language.

 Berlin Public Transportation Basics

 Night buses are marked with an ‘N’.
 Buses N1 to N9 replace the corresponding U-Bahn lines U1 to U9.
 Buses N10-N97 replace vital day bus lines.

 Designated bus and tram stops are marked by a sign with a green ‘H’ inside of a yellow circle, known as Haltestelle in German.

-- Look for the posted sign with the bus numbers and schedule to find what buses and trams stop there and when the next one will arrive.
+Look for the posted sign with the bus numbers and schedule to find what buses and trams stop there and when the next one will arrive.

-- Some stations have a digital sign showing the bus number, bus name, and time of arrival for the next couple of buses/trams.
+Some stations have a digital sign showing the bus number, bus name, and time of arrival for the next couple of buses/trams.

-- On board, most buses and trams have a digital screen that lists the next stop.
+On board, most buses and trams have a digital screen that lists the next stop.
 If you’re on an older bus that doesn’t have this feature, use the google transit map (Google Maps) on your phone to see where you’re at in relation to your stop.
 Alternatively, ask the driver or another passenger for help in disembarking at the correct station.

-- Buses may not always stop at every stop, so be sure to indicate to the driver that you want to get off the bus at the next stop by pressing the “Stop” button.
+Buses may not always stop at every stop, so be sure to indicate to the driver that you want to get off the bus at the next stop by pressing the “Stop” button.
 These buttons are located on the yellow poles throughout the bus and labeled with the word “stop”.

-There are over 20 tram lines.
+There are over 20 tram lines in Berlin.
 Metrotrams run more often than regular trams do.
-Times of operation vary by line, check timetables to find out more.
+Keep in mind, times of operation vary by line and you can check timetables to find out more.